-Lesson Four: Connecting to the Theme Turning Points in History
+Lesson Four: Connecting to the Theme Rights & Responsibilities

-GOAL: Students will understand and connect their chosen topic to the annual National History Day theme of Turning Points in History
+GOAL: Students will understand and connect their chosen topic to the annual National History Day theme of Rights & Responsibilities in History.

-I. Objective: Students will understand and connect their chosen topic to the annual National History Day theme of Turning Points in History by analyzing the topic and how it fits into the larger context of history.
+- I. Objective: Students will understand and connect their chosen topic to the annual National History Day® theme of Rights & Responsibilities by analyzing the topic and how it fits into the larger context of history. - II.
+Procedure - a.
+Start of class: students will reexamine the National History Day® theme Rights & Responsibilities by reviewing the Theme Sheet and their previous written responses to the questions, "What are the impacts of both the right, and the responsibility?" and "What are the different perspectives on the right and responsibility you considered for the first question?" - b.

-II.
-Procedure

-- a.
-Start of class: students will reexamine the National History Day theme Turning Points in History by reviewing the Theme Sheet and their previous written responses to the questions, "What makes something a turning point rather than an important event from the past?" and "Consider a turning point in history.
-Why did that turning point develop?
-How did it create change?" - b.
 Students will develop initial research questions for their topic.
 Show students the Research Questions video.
 Students should develop at least three research questions to begin their research.
 They can add these to the bottom section of the topic funnel from the previous lesson. - c.
-Using their chosen topic, students will complete the TIDES graphic organizer to understand the time period of their topic and how it fits into the context of history. - d.
-Students will use their Choosing a Topic worksheet and TIDES to begin analyzing the turning point and its historical impact and understand their topic's connection to the theme.
-Note: This step may take students more than one class session to complete the graphic organizer. - e.
+Using their chosen topic, students will complete the BALANCE graphic organizer to understand the time period of their topic and how it fits into the context of history. - d.
+Students will use their Choosing a Topic worksheet and BALANCE to begin analyzing the turning point and its historical impact and understand their topic's connection to the theme. \Note: This step may take students more than one class session to complete the graphic organizer. - e.
 Students will complete and submit the Connecticut History Day Project Proposal for your feedback.